CoSMoMVPA/CoSMoMVPA/doc/source/ex_dataset_basics.rst

 Make a histogram of all voxels, and a second histogram of the non-zero voxels of the brain.
 There are two 'bumps' - what do they represent?

-Display the dataset in saggital orientation.
+Display the dataset in sagittal orientation.

 Set anterior voxels to zero, and display the result.